 Remote Client Onboarding

-To protect PII such as social security numbers (SSN) or date of birth, from being misused, organizations may apply data anonymization through various masking techniques.
+To protect PII such as social security numbers (SSN) or dates of birth from being misused, organizations can use automated document processing solutions to detect and anonymize PII.

 Financial Information Processing